What if Your Leaders are Bad Decision-makers?

 However, the decision-maker could be constrained by other variables that may not be under his or her direct control: access to data, the quality of the data, authority to act, hidden agendas, and more.
 The culture of the organization can facilitate or impede decision-making.

-A key finding in i4cp's The People-Profit Chain™ is that leaders in high-performance organizations are 3.2x more likely to be seen as good decision-makers.
+A key finding in i4cp's The People-Productivity Chain™ is that leaders in high-performance organizations are 3.2x more likely to be seen as good decision-makers.
 Performing this fundamental responsibility well--making choices, formulating strategies, setting policies--is a necessity for organizations to achieve success.

 Leadership development